Universal quantum control over Majorana zero modes: Theoretical framework

+In the current hybrid semiconductor-superconductor systems~\cite{Sau2012Realizing,Dvir2023Realization,Shi2024Probing,Bordin2025Enhanced, Nitsch2025Poor,Microsoft2025Interferometric}, both LD and the fermions in the Kitaev chains are constituted by the quantum dots (QDs).
+The hopping coupling $J$ and pairing coupling $g$ between the neighboring quantum dots can be attained by elastic-to-tunneling and crossed Andreev reflection, respectively, mediated by a superconducting nanowire which hosts an Andreev bound state~\cite{Liu2022Tunable,Bordin2023Tunable}.
+Experimentally~\cite{Sau2012Realizing, Dvir2023Realization,Shi2024Probing,Bordin2025Enhanced,Nitsch2025Poor,Microsoft2025Interferometric}, both the coupling strengths $J$ and $g$ and the transition frequencies of LD $\omega$ and QDs $\mu$, can be individually manipulated by the gate voltages applied to the superconducting segments. $\omega/2\pi$ and $\mu/2\pi$ can be tuned within the range of $\sim(-10,10)$ GHz.
+Using the parametric setting of $\mu=0$ and $J=-g$~\cite{Kitaev2001Unpaired,Kitaev2003Fault} and Eq.~(\ref{DefMajorana}), the Hamiltonian~(\ref{Ham}) is transformed to be

-Equations~(\ref{DefMajorana}) and (\ref{HamMaj}) indicate that there exist two decoupled Majorana zero modes in each Kitaev chain, i.e., $\gamma_{1,k}$ and $\gamma_{2N,k}$.
+It indicates that two decoupled Majorana zero modes appear at both ends of each Kitaev chain, i.e., $\gamma_{1,k}$ and $\gamma_{2N,k}$.

-We are desired to construct the braiding operations among chosen MZMs $\gamma_{1,j}$ and $\gamma_{1,k}$, $j\neq k$, via a mediator LD.
-In the absence of LD, when the system is initially in the vacuum state $|0\rangle$, the dynamics is constrained in the subspace spanned by the states $|\gamma_{1,k}\rangle=\gamma_{1,k}|0\rangle$.
-In the presence of the coupled LD under local driving fields, the full Hamiltonian can be expressed as~\cite{Yu2025Nonadiabatic}
+We desire to construct the nonadiabatic braiding operations between the chosen pair of MZMs $\gamma_{1,j}$ and $\gamma_{1,k}$, $j\neq k$, via a mediator LD.
+When the system is initially in the vacuum state $|0\rangle$, its dynamics is constrained in the subspace spanned by the states $|\gamma_{1,k}\rangle=\gamma_{1,k}|0\rangle$ in the absence of LD.
+In addition to the free Hamiltonian~(\ref{HamMaj}), we introduce the local time-dependent hopping interaction $J_k(t)$ and pairing interaction $g_k(t)$ between LD and the end fermion of three Kitaev chains~\cite{Dvir2023Realization,Shi2024Probing,Bordin2025Enhanced, Microsoft2025Interferometric,Nitsch2025Poor}.
+Then the full Hamiltonian can be expressed as~\cite{Yu2025Nonadiabatic}